 A minute later Matt handed Sarah a glass of wine while Eli gave Isabel a neat scotch he had carried between his legs.
 Isabel thanked him and took a large sip.

-“So, dinner won’t be ready for at least an hour,” said Eli trying to start a conversation.
+“So, dinner won’t be ready for at least an hour," Eli tried to start a conversation.
 Sarah and Matt both nodded but said nothing.

-“If it’s half as good as your tuna filet, I can’t wait to try it,” said Isabel smiling at him.
+“If it’s half as good as your tuna filet, I can’t wait to try it," Isabel smiled at him.

 Sarah and Matt both gave her a strange look, as if she had just insulted them.
 Eli looked back at them.
 If he had been able to move his legs he would’ve kicked Matt.
 What the hell was wrong with him?